pyfsi/coconut/coupling_components/solver_wrappers/abaqus_cse/abaqus_cse.md

 !!! success "Log files"

-    Since the Python wrapper will launch three separate processes, it is wise to check to log file of each when an error occurs.
+    Since the Python wrapper will launch three separate processes, it is wise to check the log file of each process should an error occur.

     - The Abaqus process is launched in the `working_directory`, and the log file is named _`abaqus.log`_.
-Usually, usefull information is found in _`Abaqus.msg`_ and occasionally _`abaqus.dat`_.
+Usually, useful information can be found in _`Abaqus.msg`_ and occasionally _`Abaqus.dat`_.
     - The CSE process is launched in a subfolder, _`CSE`_, of the `working_directory`, and the log file is named _`cse.log`_.
     - The AbaqusWrapper process is launched in a subfolder, _`AbaqusWrapper`_,  of the `working_directory` , and the log file is named _`AbaqusWrapper.log`_.